andrewcparnell/intermediate_ML/README.md

 A basic understanding of statistical concepts such as linear and logistic regression models.
 Basic machine learning techniques such as Random Forests, Gradient Boosting, k-NN, SVMs.

-Good familiarity with R. Ability to import/export data, manipulate data frames, fit basic machine learning models (listed above) and generate simple exploratory and diagnostic plots.
+Good familiarity with R. Ability to import/export data, manipulate data frames, fit basic machine learning models (listed above) and generate simple exploratory and diagnostic plots using ggplot2.

 ## Start the course